 Cherry bakewell loaf cake is an easy and delicious budget cake with all the flavours of a bakewell tart.
 Topped with a layer of icing sugar it’s perfect for sharing with friends.

 Well folks thank goodness we’ve got January out of the way.
 Is it now safe to bring you this cherry bakewell loaf cake recipe?

-When I say “safe”, I don’t mean that there’s anything dangerous about this cake.
+When I say “safe”, I don’t mean that there’s anything dangerous about this cherry cake recipe.
 Well except that it is amazingly tasty! 😆

 No, what I mean is that January’s usually that month where everyone’s on a health kick.

 They say it’s usually by then that New Year’s resolutions and those “temporary” health kicks are chucked out of the window!

 But, there is of course a different way to healthy living.